xBBCoder/Irving-Fisher-Stamp-Scrip/ru/stamp4.md

 which contemplated a complete currency of Stamp Scrip.
 In the course of this movement, one Hans Timm, a friend of Gesell's, formed an exchange for the purpose of putting the principle into operation.
-To his Scrip he gave the name of "W�ra", (a word compounded of two others, "Ware" and "W�hrung," which mean respectively "Goods" and "Currency"); and to his organization he gave the name of "W�ra Exchange Association."
+To his Scrip he gave the name of "Wära", (a word compounded of two others, "Ware" and "Währung," which mean respectively "Goods" and "Currency"); and to his organization he gave the name of "Wära Exchange Association."
 The Scrip was to be issued in denominations of 1/2, 1, 2 and 5 Wara, and to be purchasable of the association for 1/2, 1, 2, and 5 Reichsmark respectively.
 But the word Reichsmark nowhere appeared, and the scrip, though a private enterprise,